kmaninis/Scribble-OSVOS/README.md

     ```Shell
     python demo_interactive.py
     ```
 6. A CSV report with all the metrics will be generated in ``results``.
+The expected output after running all sequences can be found at `results/result_default_settings.csv`. `analyze_report.py` will generate an overall report of the results.

 Enjoy!